EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 </td>

-<td>An id that client application uses to identify a user
+<td>userId that the client application uses to identify a user

 </td>